In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 Company posts tend to follow a cadence.
 Most active LinkedIn company pages post between two and five times per week.
 Setting limit to 15 typically covers the last two to three weeks of content, which is enough for account research.

 Pay attention to engagement ratios.
 A company with 5,000 followers whose posts regularly get 500 likes has a highly engaged audience.
-That engagement rate (10%) is exceptional and usually correlates with a strong brand presence.
-Companies with that kind of traction are often growing fast and spending on tools to support that growth.
+That 10% engagement rate is exceptional and usually correlates with a strong brand presence.
+Companies with that kind of traction are often growing fast and spending on tools to support it.

 Cross-reference company posts with profile posts from key executives.
-When the CEO and the company page are posting about the same theme in the same week, that is a coordinated messaging push, which means it is a strategic priority.
+When the CEO and the company page are posting about the same theme in the same week, that’s a coordinated messaging push, which means it’s a strategic priority.

 Endpoint 3: Company Jobs